Skip to content

 AI recommendations return multiple products as an array, where items[0] is the first item, items[1] is the second, and so on.
 If a recommendation only returns one item, attempting to reference items[1] will result in an empty field.

-If the catalog your recommendation uses includes image links, you can reference those images in your message.
+If the catalog your recommendation includes image links, you can reference them in your message.

 1